Nickelodeon: Mobile apps

 Nickelodeon released a free mobile app for smartphones and tablet computers operating on the Apple and Android platforms in February 2013.
-Like Nick.com, a TV Everywhere login code provided by participating subscription providers is required to view individual episodes of the network's series.
+Like Nick.com, a TV Everywhere login code provided by participating subscription providers was required to view individual episodes of the network's series.
+In December 2023, Paramount Global announced that the app and all other Paramount owned apps would be discontinued on January 31, 2024.

 Nickelodeon Movies

-Nickelodeon Movies is a motion picture production unit that was founded in 1995, as a family entertainment arm of Paramount Pictures (owned by Nickelodeon's corporate parent, Viacom).
+Nickelodeon Movies is a motion picture production unit that was founded in 1995, as a family entertainment arm of Paramount Pictures (owned by Nickelodeon's corporate parent, Paramount Global).
 The first film released from the studio was the 1996 mystery/comedy Harriet the Spy.
 Nickelodeon Movies has produced films based on Nickelodeon animated programs including The Rugrats Movie and The SpongeBob SquarePants Movie, as well as other adaptations and original live-action and animated projects.

 Nickelodeon Magazine

 Nickelodeon Magazine was a print magazine that was launched in 1993; the channel had previously published a short-lived magazine effort in 1990.
 Nickelodeon Magazine incorporated informative non-fiction pieces, humor (including pranks and parodical pieces), interviews, recipes (such as green slime cake), and a comic book section in the center of each issue featuring original comics by leading underground cartoonists as well as strips about popular Nicktoons.
-It ceased publication after 16 years in December 2009, citing a sluggish magazine industry.
+It ended in December 2009, after 16 years, citing a sluggish magazine industry.
 A new version of the magazine was published by Papercutz from June 2015 to mid-2016.

 Nick Radio

-Nick Radio was a radio network that launched on September 30, 2013, in a partnership between both the network and iHeartMedia (then called Clear Channel Communications), which distributed the network mainly via its iHeartRadio web platform and mobile app.
-Its programming was also streamed via the Nick.com website and on New York City radio station WHTZ as a secondary HD channel.
-Nick Radio focused on Top 40 and pop music (geared towards the network's target audience of children, with radio edits of some songs incorporated due to inappropriate content), along with celebrity interview features.
+Nick Radio was a radio network that launched on September 30, 2013, in a partnership between both the network and IHeartMedia (then called Clear Channel Communications), which distributed the network mainly via its iHeartRadio web platform and mobile app.
+The station was also streamed via the Nick.com website and WHTZ's second HD Radio subchannel in the New York area.
+Nick Radio focused on Top 40 and pop music aimed at the network's target audience of children (with radio edits of some songs incorporated due to inappropriate content), along with celebrity interview features.
 In addition to regular on-air DJs, Nick Radio also occasionally featured guest DJ stints by popular artists as well as stars from Nickelodeon's original series.

 Nick Radio shut down without warning on July 31, 2019, and was replaced by Hit Nation Junior, likely due to the network's general failure to establish any sustained "triple threat" artists/actors throughout the 2010s, along with the general failure of the children's-only radio format in the streaming age.
-It was also a non-prime asset in Viacom's current 'six prime networks' strategy, leaving it vulnerable to being terminated.